Lester Strong: Broadcast career

 From September 1978-June 1980, Strong was a program development and community affairs director at WBTV in Charlotte, North Carolina.
 It was there that he had his first broadcasting job as host of The Lester Strong Show.
 He worked for ABC in New York as east coast manager of children's programs June 1977-September 1978.

 Strong started as a general assignment reporter at Boston CBS affiliate WNEV-TV, present-day WHDH, in June 1984, becoming the weekend co-anchor one month later and co-anchor of the noon broadcast in August 1986.
 He remained the noon co-anchor for eight years.
 Beginning in May 1988, Strong anchored in the 5-6 p.m. hour, and remained the 5:30 p.m. anchor when the 5:00 news slot was cancelled in 1991.
 In 1994, after WHDH was sold to current owner Sunbeam Television, Strong was brought back to the relaunched 5 p.m. newscast, and left the noon slot at this time.
 In June 1996, he was also added to the station's brand new 4 p.m. newscast.
 He would anchor the 4-4:30 and 5-5:30 time slots until his departure from WHDH in 2000.
 Under Sunbeam ownership, Strong was eventually assigned to be the "Healthcast" reporter.

-In January 1994, Strong was named host of WHDH's minority affairs program Urban Update, a role he also head until 2000.
+In January 1994, Strong was named host of WHDH's minority affairs program Urban Update, a role he also held until 2000.